 - Check in with the kids regularly to make sure we are counting together and add up how many pumpkins we've found so far.
 Some kids can count using the ten frame (10, 20, 30, 31, 32, 33!) and others will want to count each mark.
 Use this opportunity to review counting by tens!

-You can get your own FREE copy of our pumpkin ten frame counting sheet by signing up for our weekly newsletters!
-Once you join our email subscribers you will receive a link to the page with all of our free printables.
+You can get your own FREE copy of our pumpkin ten frame counting sheet to go for a pumpkin hunt today!
+If you love this idea you'll want to sign up for our weekly newsletters to get access to all of our free printables.

 For all of our Math posts and ideas please follow us on Pinterest: